 Finally we look at propagation and I show you composts, module trays, sowing methods and suggest timings.
-You see the greenhouse still has seed and module trays benefiting from its sheltered environment and pest protection.
-There will be seedlings of lettuce, chicory, kale and new sowings of spinach, rocket and mustards.
+You see the greenhouse has seed and module trays benefiting from its sheltered environment and pest protection.
+There will be seedlings of lettuce, chicory, kale rocket and mustards, for winter salads.

 For more details on what is covered please see my Courses page.